AtreyeeDas/FinWise/README.md

 # 💸 FinWise: AI-Powered Financial Assistant for Smarter Investments

 **FinWise** is a GenAI-based financial solution designed to enhance financial literacy and empower retail investors in India.
 Built by **Code Voyagers**, the project predicts stock prices using deep learning and offers actionable investment insights through Gemini AI.
+This project is our contribution to GDG on-campus Solution Challenge 2025.

 ---
 ## 👥 Team